stepanov/go-kafka-streaming/README.md

 - `make topic-describe TOPIC=my-topic`
 - `make topic-alter TOPIC=my-topic PARTITIONS=6`
 - Topics are auto-created by the broker if allowed; you can also create topics manually if desired.

----

-If you want, I can add an admin utility to create topics explicitly or wire in TLS/SASL examples. ✅